3 Ingredient Paleo Hot Chocolate

 - Coconut Sugar: A healthier paleo alternative to white sugar that adds a nice, rich flavor to hot chocolate.
 You can also use maple syrup, honey, or pure monk fruit extract.

-🥣 How To Make Paleo Hot Cocoa
+🥣 How To Make Hot Chocolate Paleo

 This recipe is for one serving of hot chocolate.
-Feel free to double or triple the recipe to feed a family.

 🌶️ Flavor Variations & Substitutions